stakater/mto-docs/content/explanation/tenant-policies/networking.md

 # Networking tenant policies

-The networking tenant policies limits how tenants can communicate with each other.
+The networking tenant policies limit how tenants can communicate with each other.

 ## Disable intra-tenant networking

 ```yaml title="Integration Configuration"
 apiVersion: v1beta1